kakeith/helpful/commands_to_remember.md

 2. Run `Shift + Option + F` while a .py file is open to format it via black.

 ### Other short-cuts/tricks in VS Code
-- Rename refacoring (across all files in a project) `highlight variable name + F2`
+- Rename refactoring (across all files in a project) `highlight variable name + F2`
--
+- Using VS Code with a remote server (ssh) https://code.visualstudio.com/docs/remote/ssh

 ## Sklearn